-In 1968. he published the book that brought him renown as the “father of the spiritual community movement,” Cooperative Communities: How to Start Them and Why.
+In 1968. he published the book, The Need For Spiritual Communities and How to Start Them, that brought him renown as the “father of the spiritual community movement.”
 The same year, he founded the first community, Ananda Village, which would be followed by seven others, including communities in the U.S., Italy, and India.

-The foundation of Finding Happiness is his meeting with one of the preeminent spiritual figures of modern times, Paramhansa Yogananda, which would change not only his destiny, but that of thousands of others.
+The foundation of Finding Happiness Movie is Kriyananda’s meeting with one of the preeminent spiritual figures of modern times, Paramhansa Yogananda, which would change not only his destiny, but that of thousands of others.